projectacrn/acrn-hypervisor/doc/tutorials/using_grub.rst

 earlier in `pre-installed-grub`_.

-Here we provide another simple method to build GRUB in efi application format:
+Here we provide another simple method to build GRUB in EFI application format:

 #.
 Make GRUB efi application: